CaptEmulation/nitrogen-website/source/guides/start/camera.md

 ## Camera Device

-With an account created and the Nitrogen command line tool [set up](setup.md), let's connect our first device.
+With an account created and the Nitrogen command line tool [set up](setup.md) in the previous guide, let's connect our first device.

 To avoid the complexities around actual hardware for the moment, we're going to build a device around something that we all have: a camera on our laptop.
 Let's make that camera internet controllable.